Stephen Gardiner: Mary I's reign

 There is no doubt that he sat in judgment on Bishop John Hooper, and on several other preachers whom he condemned to be degraded from the priesthood.
 The natural consequence of this was that when they declined, even as laymen, to be reconciled to the Roman Church, they were handed over to the secular power to be burned.
 In his diocese no victim of the persecution is known to have suffered until after his death; and, much as he was already maligned by opponents, there is much to show that his personality was generous and humane.
 In May 1555 he went to Calais as one of the English commissioners to promote peace with France; but their efforts were ineffectual.
 In October 1555 he again opened parliament as Lord Chancellor, but towards the end of the month he fell ill and grew rapidly worse until he died.

 Death

 Bishop Gardiner died at Westminster on 12 November 1555.
 He was temporarily buried in a vault at the church of St Mary Overie, and in February 1556 his body was conveyed to Winchester Cathedral, where, after a number of ceremonies, a final funeral service was conducted on 28 February 1556, at which time it was recorded that he had not been buried and that no ground was broken, in the expectation that in due course his executors would build a chapel within the cathedral for his entombment.
-Some claim that his last words were Erravi cum Petro, sed non flevi cum Petro (I have erred like Peter, but I have not wept like Peter).
+Some claim that his last words were Erravi cum Petro, sed non flevi cum Petro (I have erred with Peter, but I have not wept with Peter).